dmarx/psaw/README.rst

 * Extremely simple interface to pass query arguments to the API.
 The API is sparsely documented, so it's often fruitful to just try an argument and see if it works.
 * Limited support for pushshift's ``aggs`` argument.
+* A ``stop_condition`` argument to make it simple to stop yielding results given arbitrary user-defined criteria

 Demo usage
 ----------